 But a separate child endangerment conviction can lead to a tough fight about whether the offense was a crime of moral turpitude.
 Not all immigration judges understand the complex nuances of the law in this area.
 So I fight very hard to prevent a child endangerment conviction in the first place.”

-Some repeat DUI offenders will be inadmissible to the United States even when they have been convicted only of ordinary DUIs.
-It all depends on the amount of total jail time to which the immigrant was sentenced for all crimes he or she has committed.
+If you are a repeat DUI offender, you may be inadmissible to the United States even when you have been convicted only of ordinary DUIs.
+It all depends on the amount of total jail time to which you were sentenced for all crimes you have committed.

-- He or she has been convicted of any two (2) or more crimes (including one or more DUI offenses), and
+- You have been convicted of any two (2) or more crimes (including one or more DUI offenses), and

 - The total sentences for all crimes equal or exceed five (5) years.
 54

-The five-year period for multiple convictions is especially likely to affect people convicted of felony DUI based on prior convictions.
+The five-year period for multiple convictions is especially likely to affect you if you are convicted of felony DUI based on prior convictions.

 This is because a fourth DUI conviction within a ten-year period is a felony that can be punished by as much as three (3) years in jail.
-When combined with sentences for the prior DUI convictions (as well as any other crimes the defendant has committed) that might push someone over the five-year limit.55
+When combined with sentences for the prior DUI convictions (as well as any other crimes you have committed) that might push you over the five-year limit.55

 Example: Tommy, a non-citizen, is convicted of drunk driving four times within a space of ten years.
 For his first conviction, he receives a fine and probation.
 But his second involves the aggravating factor of driving at excessive speeds.56 He is sentenced to six months in jail.
 His third conviction is for felony DUI causing injury, and he is sentenced to 18 months in jail.57